 You’re allowed to claim for training and assessment costs, admin, travel and software costs, and salaries and on-costs of employees directly involved in apprenticeship training.
 You need to ‘enter costs onto the ILR and evidence how all costs are calculated.’

 The ESFA will look closely at these 4 areas, so make sure you pay extra attention to your ILR and initial assessment processes.
-Of course, human error can’t always be avoided, but using an eportfolio, electronic ILR and funding calculator will help you minimise irregularities and reduce non-compliance across your business.
+Of course, human error can’t always be avoided, but using an Eportfolio, electronic ILR and funding calculator will help you minimise irregularities and reduce non-compliance across your business.

 To help you stay compliant and avoid potential red flag at audit, we’ve created a list of the most common errors providers make that result in 100% auditing.